Prevailing wisdom suggests that protein is something only bodybuilders and professional athletes need.

 The only issue is, following a high-protein diet can be a bit tedious, inconvenient, and expensive.
 Plus, there aren’t many high-protein snacks to take with you on the go, which makes it even more challenging to get enough protein.

 Because of that, we’ve created our Schmeks Beef Jerky to be delicious, as well as nutritious.
-Available in Original and Chilli flavours, every packet provides you with 12 grams of high-quality protein, making it an excellent snack for people who track their macros and calories.
-What’s more, our beef jerky also offers an unbeatable taste with premium texture that is loved by our customers Australia wide; it’s low in fat, sodium, and has no added sugar.
+Available in Original and Chilli flavors, every packet provides you with 12 grams of high-quality protein, making it an excellent snack for people who track their macros and calories.
+What’s more, our beef jerky also offers an unbeatable taste with a premium texture that is loved by our customers Australia wide; it’s low in fat, sodium, and has no added sugar.

-So, if you’re looking for a truly great quality high-protein snack to take with you to work, throw in your gym bag, on your next road trip or in the kids lunch boxes, be sure to stock the pantry with Australia’s No.1 Beef Jerky, Schmeks!
+So, if you’re looking for a truly great quality high-protein snack to take with you to work, throw in your gym bag, on your next road trip, or in the kid’s lunchboxes, be sure to stock the pantry with Australia’s No.1 Beef Jerky, Schmeks!